AnhPhantu/Intro-to-Cyber-Security-Notes/Command.md

-# Important Commands forKali Linux
+# Important Commands for Kali Linux
 This notes included important commands and vocab for Kali Linux that would be helpful in my cyber security class.
 ## Commands List
 -pwd